-Barnes & Noble at Vanderbilt, the campus bookstore located at 2525 West End Avenue, offers textbooks (new, used, digital, and rental), computers, supplies, Nook e-readers, dorm accessories, licensed Vanderbilt apparel, and best-selling books.
-Students can order online or in-store and receive course materials accurately, conveniently, and on time.
+Barnes & Noble at Vanderbilt, the campus bookstore located at 2525 West End Avenue, offers textbooks (new, used, digital, and rental), computers, supplies, dorm accessories, licensed Vanderbilt merchandise, and best-selling books.
 The bookstore features extended hours of operation and hosts regular special events.
 Visitors to the bookstore café can enjoy Starbucks coffees, sandwiches, and desserts while studying.
 Free customer parking is available in the 2525 garage directly behind the bookstore.
-For more information, visit vubookstore. com, follow twitter.com/BN\Vanderbilt, find the bookstore on Facebook at facebook.com/VanderbiltBooks, or call (615) 343-2665.
+For more information, visit vubookstore.com, follow twitter.com/BN_Vanderbilt, find the bookstore on Facebook at facebook.com/VanderbiltBooks, or call (615) 343-2665.